openglbook/openglbook.com/_includes/chapter-2-content.md

 {% gist 11134375 %}

-The next function is `CreateVBO`, which creates the buffer objects and defines the buffer’s contents.
+The next function is `CreateVBO`, which creates the buffer objects and defines the buffer's contents.
 Add it right after the `CleanUp` function definition.

 {% gist 11134421 %}